him100gupta/Customer-Segment-using-Python/README.md

 # Customer-Segmentation-using-Python
 ## Project description: -
-In the "Customer Segmentation in Marketing with Python" project, harness real-world customer data for market segmentation.
-Delve into data preprocessing, exploratory analysis, feature engineering, and clustering techniques like k-means and hierarchical clustering.
-Gain insights to optimize marketing strategies and enhance customer engagement.
+Delve into real-world customer data to conduct market segmentation, essential for businesses aiming to grasp customer behavior and enhance marketing effectiveness.
+This project encompasses comprehensive data preprocessing, exploratory analysis, feature engineering, and the application of key clustering techniques like k-means and hierarchical clustering.
+Explore diverse customer behaviors to pinpoint distinct segments ripe for personalized marketing strategies.

 Tools used- Jupyter Notebook.